Pricing Docs MCP

 create_job

-Creates a QA test and returns immediately with a job ID.
+Creates a custom QA test and returns immediately with a job ID.

 ParameterRequiredDescription